shalevf6/MySearchEngine/README.md

 was decided earlier.
 After choosing the file, the system will analyse all of the queries, a process that will take between 1 to 6 minutes for a file with 15 4 word queries (depends on your system and if you chose to use semantics).

+The query process can be done with / without semantic treatment, depending whether the user checked the "Semantic Treatment" checkbox or not.

+The query process can be done with filtering of cities, depending whether the user chose a city / cities after clicking the "Show & Choose Cities" button.
-#### The new window that opens after the processing of the queries is complete:
+#### The new window that opens after the conclusing of the processing of the queries:
 When the processing of the queries is done, a new window will open with the list of all the queries from the file with their unique query number, and a "Show Results" button beside each query.
 In addition, there is a "Save Results" button in the bottom of the window (its functionality is explained further down the ReadMe file).
 ##### The "Show Results" button:
-The "Show Results" button opens a new window with a list of all of the relevant documents' numbers of the query, starting from the most relevant document at the top, and the least relevant in the bottom.
+The "Show Results" button opens a new window with a list of the 50 (or less, if there are less than 50) most relevant documents' numbers of the query, starting from the most relevant document at the top, and the least relevant in the bottom.
 Beside each document there is a "Show Entities" button (its functionality is explained further down the ReadMe file).
 ### The "Run" button:
+The "Run" button is for running a single query that was typed into the text box next to it.
+If there is no text in the text box, an appropriate error will pop.

+The query process can be done with / without semantic treatment, depending whether the user checked the "Semantic Treatment" checkbox or not.

+The query process can be done with filtering of cities, depending whether the user chose a city / cities after clicking the "Show & Choose Cities" button.

+#### The new window that opens after the conclusing of the processing of the query:
+When the processing of the query is done, a new window will open with the list of the 50 (or less, if there are less than 50) most relevant documents' numbers of the query, starting from the most relevant document at the top, and the least relevant in the bottom.
+Beside each document there is a "Show Entities" button (its functionality is explained further down the ReadMe file).
+In addition, there is a "Save Results" button in the bottom of the window (its functionality is explained further down the ReadMe file).
 ### The "Semantic Treatment" checkbox:
+If checked, it will add semantic treatment to the next quey run / load.

+If unchecked, it will not add semantic treatment to the next quey run / load.
 ### The "Show & Choose Cities" button:
+The "Show & Choose Cities" button opens a new window with a list of all of the cities that are in the corpus.
+You can choose one more city, using the control key, and than click on the "Confirm Selection" to confirm all of the cities you selected will use as filters for the processing of the query / query file.

+If you close the new window or click "Confirm Selection" with no cities selected, there will be no filtering of cities for the processing of the query.
 ### 2 buttons that appear after processing a query / query file
 #### The "Show Entities" button:
 The "Show Entities" button opens a new window with a list of the 5 (or less, if there were no